reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

 equally sized.

-As soon as you make the browser window smaller than "md" size, things change, however: All the columns now stack on top of one another and fill the whole width of the screen to make them more usable on the smaller sized screen.
+As soon as you make the browser window smaller than "md" size, things
+change: All the columns now stack on top of one another and fill the whole width of the screen to make them more usable on the smaller sized screen.